-There’s always a chance the technology will return an error.
-When the device accepts an unauthorized user it is known as a False Acceptance.
-When it rejects an authorized person is it known as a False Rejection.
+- Errors.
+There’s always a chance that the technology might return an error.
+When a biometric security device accepts an unauthorized user, it’s called a False Acceptance.
+When it rejects an authorized person, it’s a False Rejection.
 Both have been known to happen.

-While biometric systems are cheaper than ever before, they are still more costly than other traditional security devices.
+- Cost.
+While biometric security systems are cheaper than ever, they are still more costly than more traditional security devices.

-Some biometric systems will require large numbers of people to come in contact with the same scanners which can raise hygiene concerns.
+- Unhygienic.
+Some biometric systems will require a large number of people to come in contact with the same scanners, which can raise hygiene concerns.
 This is especially relevant in the post-pandemic reality.

 How to protect biometric data?

-While most of the responsibility to protect your biometric data falls with the organizations gathering it, you have a personal responsibility to respect and protect it too.
+While most of the responsibility to protect your biometric data falls on the organizations gathering it, you also have a personal responsibility to respect and protect it.

-Here are some principles businesses and individuals should follow to protect this valuable information from cybercriminals.
+Here are some principles that businesses and individuals should follow to protect this valuable information from cybercriminals.